swordsecurity/mounty/README.md

 - Mount all partitions on an image to your current directory
 - Mounts in read-only (ro)
 - Does not allow the execution of executable binaries (NOEXEC)
+- Partition names are the same as the names from the mmls command.

 ## Prerequisites
 To run mounty, you will need the following: